msudesigncpr/libcolonyfind/README.md

 This is a library for the automatic detection of colonies for the colony-picking robot MSU senior design project.
-This library provides a single function `find_colonies()` that returns coordinates to colonies within an image that are valid for sampling.
+This library provides a single function `find_colonies()` that returns coordinates to colonies within an image valid for sampling.
 See the [documentation][apidocs] for more information.

 Along with detecting colonies, this library also handles: